rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ##  "replay-completed"

-**TODO: Need to consider how this works when notifications are split up.**
+**TODO: Need to consider how this works when notifications are split up.
+Possibly need to replace this with an opt-in message for a per collection complete message.
+I.e., a notification that would be sent whenever every periodic collection is complete.**

 This notification indicates that all of the event records prior to the current time have been passed to a receiver.
 It is sent before any notification messages containing an event record with a timestamp later than (1) the subscription's start time.

 After the "replay-completed" notification has been sent, additional event records will be sent in sequence as they arise naturally on the publisher.

 Below is a tree diagram for "replay-completed".
 All objects contained in this tree are described in the YANG module in Section 4.

 ~~~~ yangtree
 {::include tree-output/replay-completed.txt}